candlepin/candlepin.github.io/docs/candlepin/developer_deployment.md

 # Running Tests

-Candlepin provides two tests suites for proper functionality and stability: unit tests and specification tests, via JUnit and rspec, respectively.
+Candlepin provides two test suites for proper functionality and stability: unit tests and specification tests, via JUnit.
 Whenever changes are made to Candlepin, both of these suites should be run to verify existing functionality has not be affected by the changes, and new tests should be added to each suite as appropriate for the change.